openstack/horizon/doc/source/contributor/tutorials/plugin.rst

 ..
 Note ::

     This tutorial shows you how to create a new panel.
-If you are interested in creating a new dashboard plugin, use the file structure from :doc:`Tutorial: Building a Dashboard using Horizon </tutorials/dashboard>` instead.
+If you are interested in creating a new dashboard plugin, use the file structure from :ref:`tutorials-dashboard` instead.

 File Structure
 --------------